AdobeDocs/pass.en/help/authentication/mvpd-user-metadata-exchng.md

 ## Introduction {#intro-user-metadata-exchange}

 MVPDs maintain user-specific metadata about their customers that in some cases is shared with Programmers.
-The aim of Adobe Pass authentication is to broker an exchange of this "user metadata", but not to enforce any kind of rules regarding the exchange.
+The aim of Adobe Pass Authentication is to broker an exchange of this "user metadata", but not to enforce any kind of rules regarding the exchange.
 The exchange rules are for MVPDs to work out with their Programmer partners.

 User metadata types available for exchange currently include the following: